 One of the things I love about being a recruiter is helping other people.
 I enjoy the process of getting to know people and learning about their interests and goals.
-Sometimes, however, I learn that certain actions they have already taken may make it much more difficult for me to help them find a job.
-Here are a few tips to make the most out of working with a recruiter.

 First, don’t use recruiters as a last resort.
 If you determine that you are ready to make a lateral move, call a recruiter right away.
 There are many reasons for this, of which I will mention a few.
 A recruiter cannot present you to a firm to which you have recently applied yourself.
 If you send out your resume to a bunch of firms in which you are interested, you have greatly limited the pool of firms from which you can contact through your recruiter.
 Also, your recruiter is there to help you every step of the way.
 She or he will discuss with you which firms may be a good fit for you, give you advice to make your resume stronger, and, most important, send a great cover letter along with your resume to the firm.
 This cover letter markets you in the best way possible.
 Utilize your recruiter’s experience to highlight what firms look for in a candidate.